esx-community/esx_realweapons/README.md

 # esx_realweapons
 ESX RealWeapons

-[THIS IS A W.I.P.]

 [TODO]

-1) Hide the weapon when it's in player's hands
-2) Configure all the positions ... of all the weapons
+Configure all the positions ... of all the weapons

+So please PR when you guys made it.
+Thanks.

 [INSTALLATION]